jcervas/redistricting/TN-House-2022/readme.md

 My usage of this algorithm is not for the purpose of making statistical claims nor do I generate a representative sample of all plans.
 Rather, my use of the algorithm was to generate legally compliant alternatives to the enacted map that are more faithful to the splitting provisions found in the Tennessee constitution.

 The plans generated by the ensemble are created using a base precinct geography file.
 The average population of a precinct is 3,517 persons, ranging from 0 to 18,830.
 The median precinct has 2,857 persons.
-The several very large precincts such as the largest limit the potential for some plans to be generated, undesirably biasing the creating of plans with more splits.
-This conceivably indicates that even fewer "TN County Splits" could be generated if aggregating geographies with smaller amounts of people, such as census blocks (mean=39) or block groups (mean=1,515).
+The several very large precincts create some contraints for creating possible plans since adding or subtracting a single precinct can cause a district to exceed the allowable deviation, undesirably biasing the creation of plans towards those with more splits.
+This conceivably indicates that plans with even fewer splits could be generated by aggregating geographies with smaller amounts of people, such as census blocks (mean=39) or block groups (mean=1,515).
 Moreover, while the average deviation is slightly higher in the ensemble-created plans, had I used block-groups to generate the plans, they would achieve far lower average deviations, since block-groups are significantly smaller and therefore can lead to more precise allocation between districts.
 Therefore, plans created by the algorithm are conservative demonstrations of possible plans with fewer county splits.

 *The plans found in the ensemble have very low numbers of county splits, but fewer splits might be possible.*

-For each of the "Apple" plans and the "Orange" plans, I generate 60,000 plans via monte-carlo simulation.
+For each of the "Apple" plans and the "Orange" plans, I generate 60,000 plans via Markov chain simulation.
 Starting with the seed plans, I instructed the computer to seek plans that reduce the number of county splits.
 Of the 60,000 "Apple" plans, none end up with fewer than 26 "TN County Splits".
+Yet, every single plan generated has fewer county splits, measured in all three ways, than the 2022 enacted House map.
 For the "Orange" plans, "TN County Splits" range from 28 to 34.
 With more time, it is possible that "Orange" plans could have been generated with even fewer county splits.
-In the demostrative examples below, I only present "Orange" plans that score best on fewer county splits.
+In the demonstrative examples below, I only present "Orange" plans that score best on fewer county splits.